Oscar-winning 'Moonstruck' actress Olympia Dukakis dies at 89 | Entertainment

 Dukakis was born in Lowell, Massachusetts, on June 20, 1931 and continued to act into her 80s.
 Referring to becoming a movie star at an age when many actresses have a hard time finding good roles, Dukakis told the Guardian newspaper in 2012, "Who knows how that happened?
 Chance, fate or a bit of both.
 But I'm very glad I did 'Moonstruck.'
 It meant that I woke up the next day and was finally able to pay the bills."

-Dukakis married fellow actor Louis Zorich in 1962, with whom she had two sons and a daughter.
-Her husband passed away in 2018.
+Dukakis married Louis Zorich in 1962, with whom she had two sons and a daughter, and who passed away in 2018.
 She also had four grandchildren.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)